henryl74/pp3-hangman/README.md

 ## More languages

-- This feature will definetely will make the game more interesting and fun to be played, unfurtunately due to time constraints I could not implement extra lists of words, in order to expand further the menu of the game.
+- This feature will definitely make the game more interesting and fun to be played, unfortunately due to time constraints, I could not implement extra lists of words, in order to expand further the menu of the game.

 ## Timer

-- This will definetely add a level of difficulty when the game is played.
+- This feature will definitely add a level of difficulty when the game is played.

 Both above features will be taken into consideration for a future personal project.